Warrant for Arrest “In Rem“

 Our main office is located in Tampa, FL.
 We have additional offices in New Port Richey in Pasco County and Clearwater in Pinellas County, FL.

-We help clients throughout the State of Florida, particularly in the greater Tampa Bay area.
+We help clients throughout Florida, particularly in the greater Tampa Bay area.

-Contact us to find out more about the restraint and seizure of real property.
+Contact us to learn more about the restraint and seizure of real property.
 The attorneys at Sammis Law Firm are experienced in challenging these seizures.

 We understand the procedures and policies involved in assets seized by federal, state, and local law enforcement agencies.